 Introduction to Entrepreneurship

-Therefore, it is quite evident that if you need to go beyond fixed income and uncertainties in life, you need to be not just a worker or remain in a ‘white-collar job’ throughout your life, but venture out on your own.
-Yet most people do professional entrepreneurship courses such as engineering, medicine, entrepreneurship management or even liberal arts or commerce to get a good job, not to venture on their own at some point in the career.
+Therefore, it is evident that if you need to go beyond fixed income and uncertainties in life, you need to be not just a worker or remain in a ‘white-collar job’ throughout your life but venture out on your own.
+Yet most people do professional entrepreneurship courses such as engineering, medicine, entrepreneurship management, or even liberal arts or commerce to get a good job, not to venture independently at some point in their career.

 Is Entrepreneurship For You?